ionide/FsAst/readme.md

 [![NuGet](https://img.shields.io/nuget/v/FsAst.svg)](https://www.nuget.org/packages/FsAst/)

-Set of helpers for creating and manipulating F# AST and generating F# code from AST.
+Set of helpers for creating and manipulating F# AST.

 FsAst is part of Ionide tooling suite - You can support its development on [Open Collective](https://opencollective.com/ionide).